 Following are some expectations for bridesmaid etiquette:

-The bride will be asking for your opinion and advice quite often during the wedding planning.
+The bride will be asking for your opinion and advice quite often during the first steps to planning a wedding.
 Honesty is always the best policy, but you do not want to cause any drama.
 Be honest but gentle with your opinions.
 However, if the bride you sense that that bride is becoming unsettled, take a deep breath and tell her that the final decision is ultimately hers.

 What are the duties of a bridesmaid?
 How much do you need to do and where do you draw the line?
 How much are you expected to spend of your own money?